mlitola/makeMeRex/README.md

 A command line tool for making regular expression search pattern(s).

 ## Description
-Another hobby project to study the great and mighty RegExp.
-The goal is to keep the tool simple and possibly generate regexp for 2-3 programming languages.
+Another hobby project to study the great and mighty RegEx.
+The goal is to keep the tool simple and to generate regular expression with proper command line parameters.

 ### Requirements: